Featured in...

 Get started

-How long before council debts are written off?
+How long before they are written off?

 A local authority tax debt is legally unenforceable if it becomes Statute Barred after six years or the equivalent in Scotland after 20 years.